 Coffee is a drink to be experienced with all the senses.
 Surely, the aroma contributes as much to the experience as the taste.
 Light roasts rarely have the typical toasted aroma that we associate with coffee.
 This is because toasted aroma is a product of the roast more than of the coffee itself.
 Instead, they offer a more subtle sensory experience, with floral, herbal, and sweet aromas.
 The most common are honey, brown sugar, vanilla, lavender, and caramel.

-The Top 8 Light Roast Coffees in 2020
+The Top 8 Light Roast Coffee Beans of 2020